Bralor/book_recommendation_system/README.md

 #### Usage
 Write the name of the book you like:
 ```
-"harry potter and the sorcerer's stone (book 1)"
+harry potter and the sorcerer's stone (book 1)
+the fellowship of the ring (the lord of the rings, part 1)
 ...
 ```